betamore/fewd/slides/unit4.md

 ### Specificity trumps proximity

 * When 2 rules in a single stylesheet conflict, type of selector determines winner.
-* When selectors have an equal specificity value, the latest rule wins.
+* When selectors have an equal specificity value, the last defined rule wins.

 * The .red-text[more specific the selector], the more weight is given to override conflicting declarations.
   * ID selectors (`#happy-cake`)